tsinghua-ideal/Syno/docs/plans.md

 - [ ] Enable Explorer to print a tree.
 - [x] Report dead ends to Python.
 - [x] Add mocks for Node and Sampler.
+- [ ] Standalone scheduler.

 ### Misc

 - [x] Index the search tree by hashes for reproducibility.
 - [ ] Allow direct construction of kernel from primitives and parameters, without building the search tree.
+This can be done by serializing a DAG.
 Also save these data to files.
 - [x] Multithreaded search tree building.
 - [x] Compute a Path from a TensorView, to verify searchability.
 - [x] Robustify the TensorView -> Path function.